gradenHill/ICS460Group/README.md

 Running `setup.sh` automatically launches a **tmux** session with two active panes:

 ### Left Pane: The Target
-This pane is automatically logged into the `target` namespace.
+This pane automatically logs into the `target` namespace.
 * **Run Snort:** `snort -A console -q -c ./snort.conf -i veth-tar -k none`
-* **Capture Traffic:** `sudo tcpdump -i veth-tar -w capture.pcap`
+* **Capture Traffic:** `tcpdump -i veth-tar -w capture.pcap`

 ### Right Pane: The Attacker
-This pane is automatically logged into the `attacker` namespace.
+This pane automatically logs into the `attacker` namespace.
 * **Test Ping Detection:** Run `ping -c 3 10.0.0.10`.
 The Target pane should respond.
 * **Run Attacks (not yet written):** Navigate to `attack-scripts/` and execute Python/Scapy scripts targeting `10.0.0.10`.

+## Troubleshooting
+1. After you git pull, the files might be owned by a different user.
+If Snort won't start, run this from the root of the repo:
+`sudo chown -R $USER:$USER .`

+2. If Git blocks you from pulling, run:
+`git config --global --add safe.directory /home/$USER/ICS460Group`